 Johnson was originally from Charleston, South Carolina

 .
-During his formative years, his family moved north to Harlem.
+During his formative years, his family moved north to Harlem in New York.
 He was given the name “Bumpy” due to a large bump on his forehead.
 Known for his “flashy” style and dapper look, Johnson was at various times a pimp, a thief and a burglar.
 He was always armed and did not hesitate to resort to violence to achieve his objectives.

 By his 30th birthday, Johnson had spent almost half his life in prison.
 During those periods of incarceration he read incessantly and developed an affinity for writing poetry.
 Some of his poems were published during the Harlem Renaissance.
 Despite his talent, his constant clashes with other inmates and guards resulted in spending more than three years of a ten year sentence for burglary in solitary confinement.
 Because of his difficult and abrasive attitude, Johnson was transferred to various prisons until his release in 1932.
 Upon his release from prison he was financially destitute and desperate for employment.

 In the early 1930s Johnson became an associate of mob boss Stephanie St. Clair

 who dominated the numbers racket in Harlem.
 He quickly gained her trust and became her principal lieutenant.
 It was rumored in some circles that the two of them were romantically involved although she was 20 years older.
 Johnson and St. Clair attempted to wage a futile war against New York